 The Jews could have looted during those days of chaos, but they didn’t.
 The Egyptians were moved by the Jews’ restraint and honesty, and this is why the Jews found favor in the eyes of the Egyptians.
 Those proven to be honest will always be admired!

-Send Passover Food Packages to Needy Israeli Soldiers
+Send Passover Packages to Needy Israeli Soldiers - Bring Them Joy!

-We are honored to thank the young men and women of the IDF who risk their lives to protect the citizens of Israel.
+We are honored to thank the young men and women of the IDF who risk their lives every day to protect the freedom of the citizens of Israel.

 Many soldiers spend the Passover holiday with needy families back home.
 The soldiers greatly appreciate your love and concern.
+Bring them Passover joy!